Pranay-88/PLA-Biochar-3D-Printed-Composites/Images/Equipment/README.md

-Equipment used for the project
+Images of equipment used for the project